 I arrived in the fishing village of Newlyn, capital of Cornwall’s fishing industry, just before dawn, so several boats were coming in to unload and the market was in full swing.
 This is the time to visit Newlyn, when it’s in action as a working harbour.
 I was able to get a panoramic view from the top of the ice house too.
 Newlyn village has toilets, shops and a great art gallery.
 It has a great art tradition, some of which can be seen in the local galleries.
 Located on the western end of Mount’s Bay, it’s also a wonderful place to visit for the views and the nearby beach.

-A view from the top of the Ice House at Newlyn market, as dawn has just broken.
+A view from the top of the Ice House at Newlyn market, after dawn has just broken.

 On the harbour wall at Newlyn, just before dawn.